FitLife Total Face CPAP Mask with Headgear

 The mask comes with easy-to-use snap clips that do not need readjusting when removing or installing.

 FitLife Headgear is designed to support and stabilize the mask.
-The color of the headgear varies between black, pale blue and dove gray.
 The back of the headgear may or may not have a cutout.
 Per the manufacturer, these variances do not affect the performance of the product.

 This Product Includes...

 Material Components of FitLife Total Face CPAP Mask with Headgear